Saturday, 8 March 2025

 a.
 I forget to do my homework. (sometimes)

-Sometimes I forget to do my homework.
+I sometimes forget to do my homework.

 b.
 My father has touched an alcoholic drink in his life. (never)